dimartoro/ch3-password-generator/README.md

 1. Created a new repository in GitHub
 2. Cloned it to my local repository using git bash.
 3. Started my html, css and javascript coding on my local repository and added, committed and pushed inial code to my remote repository.
-4. Created 2 feature branches to commit and push changes from my local repo to my remote repo to keep my backups save.
+4. Created 3 featured branches to commit and push changes from my local repo to my remote repo to keep backup versions of my code.
 5. Created the Readme File.

 ## ChallengeURL